fmhy/edit/.github/CONTRIBUTING.md

 2. Navigate to your fork's homepage and click on the green "Code" button above your repository, open "Codespaces" tab and click "Create codespace".

-4. You may have to wait ~5-10 mins for the codespace to load.
+3. You may have to wait ~5-10 minutes for the codespace to load.

     ![Codespace Status](https://files.catbox.moe/5bp38f.png)

-3. Once it has loaded, run `pnpm i && pnpm docs:dev` to start the preview and click the blue "Open in Browser" button in the bottom right.
+4. Once it has loaded, run `pnpm i && pnpm docs:dev` to start the preview.
+Then when it appears, click "Open in Browser" in the bottom right.

-4. Make your changes and commit.
+5. Make your changes and commit.

-4. To close it, click the "Code" button again and look for the `...` dropdown next to your codespace, then click "Stop codespace".
+6. To close it, click the "Code" button again and look for the `...` dropdown next to your codespace, then click "Stop codespace".

 #### Local Instance